-Upon termination without cause, each of the NEOs is entitled to receive 12 months' base salary (by way of lump sum payment or salary continuance, at the Company's sole discretion) and are not entitled to any bonus amounts under the AIP, even if such amount would have been paid during the 12-month notice period.
-Under the Performance Incentive Plan, a pro-rata PIP Payout will be calculated and paid, at the same time as other PIP Awards with the same performance period.
+Upon termination without cause, Messrs.
+Tisnic and Thomas are entitled to receive 12 months' base salary (to be paid by way of lump sum payment or salary continuance, at the Company's sole discretion) and are not entitled to any bonus amounts under the AIP, even if such amount would have been paid during the 12-month notice period.

+Under the Performance Incentive Plan, a pro-rata PIP Payout will be calculated and paid, at the same time as other PIP Awards with the same performance period for participants whose employment is terminated without cause.

 Each of the NEOs is entitled to resign from their position with the Company by providing advance written notice to the Company of their resignation of 90 days in the case of Messrs.
-Card and Wotton and 28 days in the case of Messrs.
-Desrosiers and Watt.
-Each of the NEOs is entitled to their annual salary and benefits during this notice period, which period may be accelerated at FLINT's option with a lump sum payment to the NEO.
+Card, Thomas and Wotton and Ms. Stubbs and four weeks in the case of Mr. Tisnic.
+Each of the NEOs is entitled to their annual base salary and benefits during this notice period, which period may be accelerated at FLINT's option with a lump sum payment to the NEO.
 The NEOs are not entitled to any bonus amounts under the AIP, even if such amount would have been paid during the applicable notice period.
 Under the Performance Incentive Plan, PIP Awards expire immediately, and no PIP Payout is calculated or paid, for participants whose employment or services terminate during the performance period due to voluntary resignation.